JimShibli/how-mens-tennis-has-changed/README.md

    - Performance metric trends over time

 5. Visualisation:
-   - Initial plots were developed in Python (seaborn) including:
+   - Initial plots were developed in Python (seaborn) including
    - Heatmap of metric correlation with win percentage
    - Elite Advantage within each metric over time
-   - An interactive Tableau dashboard was built featuring the above plots and additionally:
+   - An interactive Tableau dashboard was built featuring the above plots and additionally
    - Top 5 players for each metric
    - How elite advantage evolved over time